geisonbiazus/blog/posts/algorithms-and-data-structures-series-dynamic-arrays.md

   </tbody>
 </table>

-By analysing this table, we can see that dynamic arrays are very fast for adding new items to the end and updating and retrieving items based on their indexes.
-However, inserting, deleting or searching for items are slow operations on this data structure.
+By analyzing this table, we can see that dynamic arrays are very fast for adding new items to the end and updating and retrieving items based on their indexes.
+However, inserting, deleting, or searching for items are slow operations on this data structure.

 ## Choosing dynamic arrays over other data structures